the imaginator studio blog

 using blend modes in photoshop when adding textures to a photo

-Texture Inspiration Gallery
+Texture Inspiration and Visual Examples

 Examples include:

-• Painterly textures for fine art portraits.
+• Adding painterly textures to fine art portraits.

 before and after example of adding a texture to a portrait of a ballet dancer